IDCI-Consulting/NotificationApiClientBundle/README.md

 Using the command line
 ----------------------

-The **tms:notification:notify type parameters** command can send different type of notifications such as Email, Mail, SMS, Twitter or Facebook.
+You can use directly the command if you wish to send notification with a cron for example.
+To do that use the **tms:notification:notify type parameters** command.
-You just have to specify the arguments which are mandatory.
+You just have to specify the mandatory arguments.

+The first one is the type such as email, mail, sms, twitter or facebook.

+The second one are the parameters (in json format) according to the given type.

 Below an example of usage

 ```sh
 php app/console tms:notification:notify email '{"to":"test@email.fr","subject":"notification via command line","message":"message to send"}'
 ```